If there are no smaller, local abattoirs, there is no local, traceable meat - it is as simple as that.

 "More and more people are becoming aware of the food they put into their body and the impact on health.
 Meat should be part of a healthy, locally consumed diet."

-Says our founder Peter Greig, when he was asked to speak on this matter earlier in the year at the Oxford Real Farming Conference.
+Says our founder Peter Greig, when he was asked to speak on this matter at the Oxford Real Farming Conference.

 For over 30 years we have been fighting for the survival of small scale abattoirs, they are a vital lifeline for the farming community.